MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 ## Prerequisites

 - Access to Microsoft Flow.
 - A spreadsheet with a table described later in this walkthrough.
+Save your spreadsheet in a location such as Dropbox or Microsoft OneDrive so that Microsoft Flow can access it.
 - Access to SharePoint (you can use any service in your own flows).

 ## Use the OR function